dsyph3r/symblog-docs/docs/extending-the-model-blog-comments.rst

 latest blog entries, much in the same way the controller ``QueryBuilder`` code did.
 In the repository class we have direct access to the ``QueryBuilder`` via the ``createQueryBuilder()`` method.
 We have also added a default ``$limit`` parameter so we can limit the number of results to return.
-The reset of the query is much the same as it was in the controller.
+The result of the query is much the same as it was in the controller.
 You may have noticed that we did not need to specify the entity to use via the ``from()`` method.
 That's because we are within the ``BlogRepository`` which is associated with the ``Blog`` entity.